IverMartinson/MegaDumbOS/README.md

 ## Credits

 ### Code
 &emsp;Most of the code is written by me.
-ChatGPT made the cstrncpy and cstrcmp functions, as well as the kernel entry, which I refactored to fit in the code.
+ChatGPT made around 3/4 of the conversion functions, and inb and outb functions, as well as the kernel entry, which I refactored to fit in the code.

 ### Comments
 &emsp;To enhance code understanding, almost all comments have been written or rewritten by ChatGPT for clarity.